1/Tuesday

 Inquiring Minds: Global Deception 1 PM CDT.
 In 1941, the British army was short of men, equipment and ideas.
 Whenever they fought the Germans, they lost.
 But out in Egypt, one man had a plan to turn things around.
 Lt Colonel Dudley Clarke, a soldier, spy and writer, realized he could use the stage magic principles he’d learned as a boy to mislead the enemy about British strength and intentions.
 By 1944 he had built a global deception operation that saw the Allies surprise Hitler at D-Day.

 Along the way he would name the SAS, oversee the longest-running double agent operation of the war, and stage the largest magic show the world has ever seen.
-But the very boldness and eccentricity that made him a genius would see him risk destroying everything he’d built — and himself.
+But the very boldness and eccentricity that made him a genius would see him risk destroying everything he’d built—

 Virtual Event!!